-Give 6 DC inner city high school students the transformative opportunity of a lifetime!
-Help the DC Chapter of buildOn send 6 DC high school students and a teacher to Malawi in the summer of 2013 to build a school for a community in need.
+Give 6 D.C. inner city high school students from Eastern High School the transformational opportunity of a lifetime!
+Help the D.C.
+Chapter of buildOn send 6 D.C. high school students and a teacher to Malawi to build a school for a community in need.

-Through partnership with local DC high schools and passionate teachers, the DC buildOn Chapter will identify 6 promising students to send to Malawi in 2013. buildOn has identified a community in Malawi that lacks proper school facilities.
+Through partnership with local D.C. high schools and passionate teachers, the D.C. buildOn Chapter will identify at least two students in 2014, and at least six promising students to send to Malawi. buildOn has identified a community in Malawi that lacks proper school facilities.
 This project will fund students' international travel expenses to volunteer at the school construction site.
 Donations will also be used for the construction supplies.

 This transformative life experience will give students a new global perspective and the opportunity to be leaders in their schools, communities, and overseas.
 Students will gain confidence and even increase their chances of high school graduation--95% of buildOn participants graduate!
 The Malawian government strives to offer free education to all children but many communities lack school buildings. buildOn will partner with a community to construct a sustainable, government managed school.